-As infallible species, we get attached to the idea of making money and will try to see the positive where their perhaps is none.
+As infallible species, we get attached to the idea of making money and will try to see the positive where there perhaps is none.

 Using maths and current tend we have a way to let the spreadsheet make our decisions for us.
-It operates on a IF, THEN, ELSE structure.
-Basically IF you continue as you are THEN you will be here, or ELSE you can always do this…
+It operates on an IF, THEN, ELSE structure.
+Basically, IF you continue as you are THEN you will be here, or ELSE you can always do this…

 My Successful Campaigns

 Here is a shot of the two successful campaigns that I ran.
-I learnt a lot and you may think I was lucky, however I don’t rely on luck.
+I learned a lot and you may think I was lucky, however, I don’t rely on luck.

 Still, there is something to be said about just getting started.
 Be sure to check out my strategy tips for moving forward with your own campaign below.

 Here is a shot of the email from TeeSpring confirming my payout request (which by the way you have to do manually, I sat there for a week expecting them to pay me!)

 Use THIS LINK to earn an additional $1 per t-shirt sold!